Bhaktapur: Rana Regime

-The economy of Bhaktapur which had already been struggling after losing the flow of Tibetan traders was greatly crippled by the earthquake of 1833 and 1934.
+The economy of Bhaktapur, which had already been struggling after losing the flow of Tibetan traders, was acceleratedly aggravated by the earthquakes of 1833 and 1934.
 The 1934 earthquake also damaged the physical infrastructure of the town and most of the inhabitants were unable to rebuild their houses properly.
 The earthquake permanently damaged the Rajkulo canals that had been providing fresh water to the city since the time of the Mallas.
-An economically struggling Bhaktapur was unable to repair these canals and as a result fresh water became scarce in the city.
+Due to the malaise economy and cash-strapped budget, Bhaktapur was unable to revamp these broken canals, as a result, fresh water became scarce in the city..
 The sanitation level of Bhaktapur became severely low and poverty and diseases became rampant.